w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 tags: [career, CV, job searching, employment]
 ---

-My first job in Embedded Software Engineering was in 2015.
-Blazing summer heated lakes in the city, people were enjoying the last days of their vacations.
-I was working hard on my thesis to graduate from the Opole University of Technology before September.
-Typical student: always hungry, thin, with curly uncalmed hair.
-I was broke, living in a dormitory.
-I did not have any experience in the field of Software Engineering.
+I started my first job in embedded software engineering in 2015.
+Summer had blazed over the lakes in the city, and the last of the vacationers were splashing in the water to cool down.
+I'd just finished my thesis and was about to graduate from the Opole University of Technology.
+I was skinny, with curly hair that hadn't been combed in ages.
+I was broke.
+I was living in a dormitory and were trying to find work with zero experience in software development.
 But I had a strategy!

 If you have tried to find a job as a fresh graduate, with zero exposure to the industry, you know how hard it is!
 Companies want a young candidate with 10 years of experience, who will ideally take the lowest possible wage and work night and day.
 Getting a job offer is especially hard for foreigners.
 At least I managed to learn Polish language at the university.